nf-core/airrflow/docs/usage/bulk_AIRRseq/bulk_tutorial.md

 The analysis steps and their corresponding folders, where the results are stored, are listed below.

-1. QC and sequence assembly
+1. QC
-   - PRESTO
+   - fastp was used to perform quality control, adapter trimming, quality filtering, per-read quality pruning of the FASTQ data.
+The results are stored under the folder 'fastp'.
+   - FastQC was applied to do some quality control checks on raw sequence data.
+The fastqc report for each fastq file is under the folder named 'fastqc'.

+2. Sequence assembly
+   - pRESTO is a toolkit for processing raw reads from high-throughput sequencing of B cell and T cell repertoires.
+It includes features for quality control, primer masking, annotation of reads with sequence embedded barcodes, generation of unique molecular identifier (UMI) consensus sequences, assembly of paired-end reads and identification of duplicate sequences.

-2. V(D)J annotation and filtering.
+3. V(D)J annotation and filtering.
    - In this step, gene segments are assigned using a germline reference.
 Alignments are annotated in AIRR format.
 Non-productive sequences and sequences with low alignment quality are removed.
 Metadata is added.
 The results are under the folder named 'vdj_annotation'.

-3. QC filtering.
+4. QC filtering.
+   Duplicates are collapsed in this step and the results are available under folder 'qc-filtering'.

-4. Clonal analysis.
+5. Clonal analysis.
-   - In this step, the Hamming distance threshold of the junction regions is determined when clonal_threshold is set to 'auto' (by default).
-Once the threshold is established, clones are assigned to the sequences.
-The result is under the folder named 'clonal_analysis'.
+   - In this step, the Hamming distance threshold of the junction regions is determined when clonal_threshold is set to 'auto' (by default).it should be reviewed for accuracy once the result is out.
+The threshold result can be found under the folder clonal_analysis/find_threshold.
-   - By default, the clonal_threshold is set to be 'auto', it should be reviewed for accuracy once the result is out.
-If the automatic threshold is unsatisfactory, you can set the threshold manually and rerun the pipeline.
+   - If the automatic threshold is unsatisfactory, you can set the threshold manually and re-run the pipeline.
    (Tip: use -resume whenever running the Nextflow pipeline to avoid duplicating previous work).
    - For TCR data, where somatic hypermutation does not occur, set the clonal_threshold to 0 when running the Airrflow pipeline.

-5. Repertoire analysis and reporting.
+   - Once the threshold is established, clones are assigned to the sequences.
+A variety of tables and plots associated with clonal analysis were added to the folder 'clonal_analysis/define_clones', such as  sequences_per_locus_table, sequences_per_c_call_table, sequences_per_constant_region_table,num_clones_table, clone_sizes_table,clone size distribution plot, clonal abundance plot, diversity plot and etc.

+6. Repertoire analysis.
-   - The output folders are 'repertoire_comparison', 'parsed_logs', 'report_file_size' and 'multiqc'.
+   - The output folder is'repertoire_comparison'.
+V gene distribution tables and plots are included in this folder.

+7. Other reporting.
+   - Additional reports are also generated, including: a multiqc report which summarizes QC metrics across all samples, pipeline_info reports and report_file_size reports.

 ## Including lineage tree computation

 Lineage tree computation is skipped by default because it's time-consuming.
 To enable lineage tree computation, re-run the pipeline with the --lineage_trees parameter set to true.
 Remember to include the -resume parameter to avoid duplicating previous work.

+## Downstream analysis

+Airrflow is a standardized pipeline that is not highly flexible for customized downstream analysis.
+For such cases, you can use the Airrflow results as input for customized analyses using the Immcantation packages with appropriate parameters.
+You can find introduction to Bulk B cell repertoire analysis using the Immcantation framework [here](https://immcantation.readthedocs.io/en/stable/getting_started/intro-lab.html).